 The mountains of Scotland in winter are indisputably beautiful, but can seem wild and daunting at times.
 However, with the right skills, equipment and knowledge; we can gain real mastery of and confidence in this unique and fulfilling environment.

 Highly Qualified: We only employ the most experienced and highest qualified instructors, always fully insured and working entirely within remit of our national governing body awards and qualifications.
 We are all members of the Association of Mountaineering Instructors (the highest qualifed and most respected professional mountaineering organisation in the UK) so you’re in the best of hands!

 Low Ratios: Always and only small group sizes allow us greater individualised coaching, instruction and feedback, as well as creating a highly sociable atmosphere making you feel valued and welcome.

 Client Focussed: We pride ourselves on the fact our courses focus on YOU and your development.
 We seek to build this competence and knowledge by delving deeper into the winter syllabus than most course providers.
 We don’t just cover the basic technical skills associated with use of winter equipment such as ice-axes and crampons, but also the planning, preparation and knowledge required for you to operate safely and independently in the mountains in winter after your course.

-Premium Products: All our residential courses include all home-cooked food, accommodation and instruction within the price.
-We seek to offer a full experience that leave you both competent and confident in the winter environment and your own skills by the end of the week.
-The residential courses in particular allow a huge amount of contact time compared to day-only courses, allowing us to get to know you better and deliver a more personalised, sociable and meaningful course.
+Premium Products: Our multi-day courses include all technical equipment within the price.
+We seek to offer a full experience that leaves you both competent and confident in the winter environment and your own skills.
+These courses in particular allow a huge amount of contact time compared to day-only courses, allowing us to get to know you better and deliver a more personalised, sociable and meaningful course.
 Perhaps most importantly of all, we want everyone to have fun, together, throughout the duration of the course.

 Follow us on Facebook for more information.